What is Data

 Conclusion

-As the amount and variety of data increases, Data aggregation will become even more critical, and it’s now an essential part of current data management strategies and tools.
+As the amount and variety of data increase, Data aggregation will become even more critical.
+It’s now an essential part of current data management strategies and tools.

 Collecting data systematically is a powerful approach that consistently enables companies across various sectors to leverage their data more effectively, driving improved performance metrics and sustained business growth.